Renuka-3/Twins_microbiome/README.md

 ### This is the code repository to analyze the skin microbiome of monozygotic twins ###

 ## Pre-prossessd data files
-The abundance table (OTU), taxonomy table and sample metadata files used to create TSE.
+The abundance table, taxonomy table and sample metadata files used to create TSE.

 ## Generate TSE object
-Create TSE object using metadata, otu table, and taxa table.
+Create TSE object using metadata, abundance table, and taxa table.

 The data uses TreeSummarizedExperiment data container.